particle-iot/docs/firmware/firmware.md

 Wire (I2C)
 ----

+{{#if has-embedded}}
 {{#unless electron}}
 ![I2C](/assets/images/core-pin-i2c.jpg)
 {{/unless}}
+{{/if}}

 This library allows you to communicate with I2C / TWI(Two Wire Interface) devices.

+{{#if has-embedded}}
 On the Core/Photon/Electron, D0 is the Serial Data Line (SDA) and D1 is the Serial Clock (SCL). {{#if electron}}Additionally on the Electron, there is an alternate pin location for the I2C interface: C4 is the Serial Data Line (SDA) and C5 is the Serial Clock (SCL).{{/if}} Both SCL and SDA pins are open-drain outputs that only pull LOW and typically operate with 3.3V logic, but are tolerant to 5V.
 Connect a pull-up resistor(1.5k to 10k) on the SDA line to 3V3.
 Connect a pull-up resistor(1.5k to 10k) on the SCL line to 3V3.
 If you are using a breakout board with an I2C peripheral, check to see if it already incorporates pull-up resistors.

 These pins are used via the `Wire` object.